questdb/time-series-streaming-analytics-template/README.md

 ## Starting up via Docker-compose

 This is the recommended way to start all the components, as they will have all dependencies and configuration ready.
-If you prefer to start each component separately, read the _Starting and configuring components individually_ section below.
+If you prefer to start each component separately, read the [Starting and configuring components individually](#starting-and-configuring-components-individually) section below.
+We will be going through each component, but you can check later in this document all the [docker volumes and ports](#full-list-of-components-ports-and-volumes) we are configuring.

 From the root directory of this repository, execute: